 Restorative and pranayama to strengthen your foundations

 A foundation sequence intended to allow for rest in the body and the mind.
-It requires very little energy, but brings the practitioner to a good, open and relaxed feeling both mentally and physically.

 About the course